Hi, I’m Cherry

 I would really love a home with someone who will give me lots of love, attention and play time!!!!
 I really love my humans and spending time with you on walks, playing or having cuddles (although I might tackle you and beat you up to get one!)

-I still get a bit worried at new people but I am ok saying Hi if my hoomans tell them how to greet me, I think I’d prefer a home where there are not too many visitors or other people around so I don’t feel worried all the time.
-Although I can now be ok with new people after guided introductions, it takes me some time to really build a relationship and trust them before I will let them do things like put my harness on etc
+I still get a bit worried at new people but I am ok saying ‘Hi’ when Im out and about if my hoomans tell them how to greet me, I think I’d prefer a home where there are not too many visitors or other people around so I don’t feel worried all the time.
+Although I can now be ok with new people when out and about, it takes me some time to really build a relationship and trust them before I will let them do things like put my harness on etc

 I absolutley LOVE my paddling pool!!
 I splash and roll around so much my carer jokes she should have called me Hippo instead!!
 Being a bulldog with a flat face I can struggle in the heat so my supervised time in my paddling pool helps keep me cool and prevent heatstroke!
 (Although I wont go anywhere near it if the hose is still on, that water snake is scary!!)